sonrabakarim/barlkk/_posts/2013-11-29-ftp-ghostify-sublime-text.md

 ## Summary

 That was relatively painless.
 Now SVG images can be created and referenced from new posts on a Ghost blog hosted on Ghostify, and they're organized near the other theme assets.
 And while it's not a great idea to customize Ghost themes, storing images in the way described using FTP fits the bill for now.
-Speaking of bills, time to go eat some breakfast so I can create some content for my first post on [hazbreakfast](http://hazbreakfa.st/).
+Speaking of bills, time to go eat some breakfast so I can create some content for my new blog.